USSBA/sba-gov-content-api/usage.md

 }
 ```

+## Disaster API
+Hit the disaster endpoint at `*/disaster.json`

+The disaster endpoint pulls and returns the disaster.json from S3.

 ## Documents API
 Hit the documents endpoint at `*/documents.json`

+The documents endpoint pulls, filters/sorts, and returns the documents.json from S3.

 _Note:_ All parameters are optional
 | Parameters    | Description